yinkak/simple-blockchain-C/README.md

 For the next part, you ***should not*** record as explained below.
 Stop recording from here and submit all the files you created up to this point, including `.record/` and `.nvim/`.

-# Task 1: SSH Authentication with Public Cryptography
+# Task 1: SSH Authentication with Public Key Cryptography

-There are many applications of public cryptography and one popular application is SSH authentication/login.
+There are many applications of public key cryptography and one popular application is SSH authentication/login.
 You might have done this before for other classes, but with our class discussion, you can now understand what is going on.